MRRcode979/htmanager/README.md

 htmanager is a high end website project manager written in Rust and is 100% open source forever.

 ## IMPORTANT NOTICE:
-htmanager is currently in beta and uses older versions of dependencies like clap.
-There are no plans in place to update this as I'm currently busy.
+htmanager is currently in beta and uses older versions of dependencies like clap and only version 2.0.0 works.
+There are no plans in place to fix this as I'm currently busy.
 __I'm very busy with other projects currently, so this project is put on hold.
 I might come back to it though eventually.__

 ## What can htmanager do?